Kevinouio/Kevin-Portfolio-v2/README.md

 - **Knowledge Base Aggregation:** On the backend, data from multiple sources (my portfolio content in MongoDB, my resume, and my GitHub repositories) is aggregated and kept up-to-date.
 This forms a rich knowledge base about my projects, work experience, education, skills, and more.
 - **Semantic Vector Search:** The text from these sources is pre-processed into semantic embeddings (using OpenAI’s embedding API).
 These embeddings are stored and indexed (leveraging MongoDB Atlas Search’s kNN capabilities).
 When a user asks a question, the system converts the query into an embedding and performs a **vector similarity search** to find relevant pieces of information across the knowledge base.
 - **GPT-4 Answer Generation:** Relevant context is then fed into an OpenAI GPT-4 model (via API) which generates a response in real-time.
-The AI has been prompt-engineered with a custom persona — it “speaks” in first person as Kartavya, with a friendly and knowledgeable tone.
+The AI has been prompt-engineered with a custom persona — it “speaks” in first person as Kevin, with a friendly and knowledgeable tone.
 It uses the retrieved context to ground its answers, ensuring responses are factual and specific to my portfolio.
 - **Conversation Memory:** The AI Companion maintains context over multiple interactions.
 It uses a rolling memory of the conversation (summarizing past Q&A exchanges) so that follow-up questions are answered with awareness of what’s already been discussed.
 This makes the chat feel coherent and continuous.
 - **Voice and Interaction:** The frontend integrates Web Speech API for speech-to-text, allowing users to **talk** to the AI using their microphone.
 After the AI answers, the interface may also suggest a few follow-up questions to nudge the conversation, using another GPT-powered helper behind the scenes.